 THE PEACE

 Presider

 People

 Presider

 Presi

 MUSIC AT THE PEACE

-Dock of the Bay

-Otis Redding
+Say a Little Prayer

+Burt Bacharach

 Please be seated.

-COMMUNITY LIFE AND ANNOUNCEMENT

-BLESSING OF THE CHILDREN

-The Liturgy of the Table

-Please be seated.
+The Liturgy of the Table Please be seated.

 OFFERTORY SENTENCE

 Walk in love, as Christ loved us and gave himself for us, an offering and sacrifice to God.

-OFFERING
+OFFFRING

 Online Giving is available.